-Users can now select four different geographies - Comprehensive Plan planning areas, wards (2022 and 2012 boundaries), and neighborhood cluster - to view where public school facilities are located.
-By planning area, public school facilities were concentrated in the Far Southeast and Southwest area, the Upper Northeast area, the Far Northeast and Southeast area, and the Rock Creek East area.
-By neighborhood cluster, Congress Heights (Cluster 39) and Crestwood and Petworth (Cluster 18) were home to the most public school facilities, with 18 and 15 located in each cluster, respectively.
-DCPS facilities are concentrated in Crestwood and Petworth (Cluster 18), Union Station and Stanton Park (Cluster 25), Congress Heights (Cluster 39), and Deanwood (Cluster 31), and public charter school facilities were concentrated in Edgewood and Bloomingdale (Cluster 21) and Congress Heights (Cluster 39).
+By ward, public school facilities are concentrated in Wards 5, 8, and 7 at 41, 40, and 39 facilities each, respectively.
+By neighborhood cluster, Congress Heights (Cluster 39) is home to the most public school facilities with 17.
+DCPS facilities are concentrated in Crestwood and Petworth (Cluster 18), Union Station and Stanton Park (Cluster 25), Congress Heights (Cluster 39), and Columbia Heights (Cluster 2), and public charter school facilities are concentrated in Edgewood and Bloomingdale (Cluster 21) and Congress Heights (Cluster 39).

-Number of Public School Facilities by Varying Geographies, SY13-14 to SY21-22
+Number of Public School Facilities by Varying Geographies, SY13-14 to SY22-23

 Notes: - Facility information is as recent as SY22-23. - Capacities for DCPS are excluded for SY22-23 while the 2023 Master Facilities Plan is underway. - Enrollment listed is listed by grade band and capacities are proportioned by grade band.
 Source: OSSE Audited Enrollment, SY13-14 to SY22-23; Office of the Deputy Mayor for Education